KomMonitor/web-client/README.md

 - how to add new libraries and integrate them to build tools
 - ...

-`MAYBE AS SEPARATE DOCUMENTATION TO KEEP THIS REDME SHORT`
+`MAYBE AS SEPARATE DOCUMENTATION TO KEEP THIS README SHORT`

 ### Branching
 The `master` branch contains latest stable releases.
 The `develop` branch is the main development branch that will be merged into the `master` branch from time to time.
 Any other branch focuses certain bug fixes or feature requests.